[rank_math_breadcrumb]

 There are a number of factors that can make the total cost of backflow testing go up or down.
 The most common things to keep an eye out for and talk to your plumber about are:

-- Additional cleaning charges due to mud or flood water – If the plumbers have to dig to get to the valve, they will likely charge you an hourly fee
+- Additional cleaning charges due to mud or flood water: If the plumbers have to dig to get to the valve, they will likely charge you hourly.

-- City fees and certifications – Some cities and water purveyors require positive and negative tests to be submitted for review which can cause additional fees.
-Most areas require any backwater valve attached to a potable water supply to be inspected on a yearly basis by a certified backflow tester.
+- City fees and certifications: Some cities and water purveyors require positive and negative tests, which can cause additional costs.
+Most areas require any backwater valve attached to a potable water supply to be inspected annually by a certified backflow tester.

-Each tester will have slightly different testing methods – and there are a few different things to look for depending on if the backflow valve is attached to a sprinkler system, irrigation system, water supply, or other potable water lines.
-The main things that will be tested are:
+Each tester will have slightly different testing methods.
+There are a few different things to look for depending on whether the backflow valve is attached to a sprinkler system, irrigation system, water supply, or other potable water lines.
+The main things that you should test are:

-- Inspect valves and water lines to ensure everything is installed correctly and lept up to code
+- Check if the installation of the inspected valves and water lines to ensure everything is correct and up to code

 - One way water flow in the backflow prevention assembly to prevent contaminated water